sdimons/my-csharp-projects/Queries/Queries/Readme/LoadingRelatedObjects.md

 if there is no object by that ID in its case which is at that context!!!

 2. **Eager Loading**
-It's the opposite of lazy loading
+It's the opposite of lazy loading.
+It uses JOINs and has one round-trip.
 a) Include("Author") - Avoid it!!!!
 ```
 var courses = context.Courses.Include("Author").ToList();